hexian000/neosocksd/API.md

 **Description**

 Start an asynchronous routine.
-Asynchronous routines are implemented by Lua coroutines.
-So they run concurrently, but never in parallel.
-See [await.resolve](#awaitresolve) for full example.
+Asynchronous routines are supported by Lua coroutines.
+Therefore, they run concurrently, but not in parallel.
+See [await.resolve](#awaitresolve) for a full example.

 *Notice: The await.\* functions should only be called in asynchronous routines.*